janeheathcote/Line-Sensitivities/README.md

 # HITRAN Data Processing and Sensitivity Analysis

-This repository contains code for processing HITRAN spectral line data and performing sensitivity analysis on various molecules.
-It includes functions for reading, filtering, and binning HITRAN data, and identifying regions with the highest sensitivity for the specified wavelength range.
+This repository contains code for processing HITRAN spectral line data and identifying regions with the highest sensitivity, over a specified wavelength range.

 Sample input data is provided in the Input/ directory for CH4, CO, CO2, H2O, N2O, and NH3.
 There are two sub-folders:
 - 1200-1700/: Contains spectral data for molecules in the wavelength range of 1200-1700 nm.